Transmutation Theory and Quantization Approach for Quantum Groupoids: 0. Introduction

 \section{0.
 Introduction}

 \theequation{1. \arabic{equation}} \parindent

-Hopf algebras in braided categories, introduced by S. Majid \cite{M93,M91}, have been extensively studied in the past few years, and have played a very important role in physics and mathematics.
-S. Majid introduced a method so-called transmutation to construct Hopf algebras in categories.
-We want to do the similar work in the weak Hopf algebras case.
-Let $(H, \R$) be a quasitriangular weak Hopf algebra, and $A$ a weak Hopf algebra, and there is a weak Hopf algebra map between them.
-Although we could not obtain $A$ is a Hopf algebra in the category $_H\mathcal{M}$ of left $H$-modules, we prove that the centralizer algebra $C_{A}(A_s)$ is a Hopf algebra in $_H\mathcal{M}$. \\
+Hopf algebras in braided monoidal categories (i.e., braided groups), introduced by Majid in the study of Tannaka-Krein-type reconstruction theory \cite{M93,M91}, play an important role in mathematics and physics.
+The method (so-called transmutation) that every quantum group gives rise to a Hopf algebra in a braided category was provided in \cite{M93}.
+And the resulting braided group is braided-cocommutative in the representation category of the quantum group. \\

-On the other hand, Hopf algebras in symmetric monoidal categories came from the deformation-quantization of triangular solutions of the classical Yang-Baxter equations \cite{GRZ92}.
-They called them $S$-Hopf algebras, which is obtained by means of an element $F$ constructed by Drinfel'd in \cite{D83}.
-D. Gurevich and S. Majid \cite{GM94} pointed out that the method can be used quite generally and define an $S$-Hopf algebra $H_F$ for any pair $(H, F)$, where $H$ is a cocommutative Hopf algebra and $F$ satisfies a cocycle condition.
-So, there is a natural question whether this method can be generalized to the weak Hopf algebras setting.
-In this paper, we obtained a Hopf algebra $C_H(H_s)_F$ in the category $_H{\mathcal{M}}_F$, where $H$ is a weak Hopf algebra and $F$ is a weak invertible unit 2-cocycle. \\
+And Hopf algebras in symmetric monoidal categories came from the deformation-quantization of triangular solutions of the classical Yang-Baxter equations \cite{GRZ92}.
+They are called $S$-Hopf algebras, which are obtained by means of an element $F$ constructed by Drinfel'd in \cite{D83}.
+Moreover, Gurevich and Majid \cite{GM94} pointed out this method can be used quite generally and defined the $S$-Hopf algebra $H_F$ for any pair $(H, F)$, where $H$ is a cocommutative Hopf algebra and $F$ satisfies a cocycle condition. \\

+As one of main generalizations of Hopf algebras, quantum groupoids (i.e., weak Hopf algebras) were defined by B\"ohm et. al \cite{BNS99}.
+The motivation for studying quantum groupoids comes from quantum field theories and operator algebras.
+And the representation theory of quantum groupoids provides examples of monoidal categories that can be used for constructing invariants of links and $3$-manifolds \cite{NTV03}.
+Although many results of classical Hopf algebra theory could be generalized to quantum groupoids, the processes of proof and derivation are very complex. \\

+So, there is a natural question: whether braided groups can be constructed from quantum groupoids, that is, whether the transmutation theory and quantization approach can be generalized to the quantum groupoids setting.
+Let $(H, \R$) be a quasitriangular quantum groupiod, $L$ a quantum groupoid, and there is a quantum groupoid map between them.
+Although we could not obtain $L$ is a Hopf algebra in the category $_H\mathcal{M}$ of left $H$-modules, we found that the centralizer algebra $C_{L}(L_s)$ meets our needs.
+Using the similar technique to consider the quantization approach, we obtain a Hopf algebra $C_H(H_s)_F$ in the category $_H{\mathcal{M}}_F$, where $H$ satisfies the cocommutative condition and $F$ is a weak invertible unit 2-cocycle. \\